 Sober living is also called a halfway house because you’re halfway done with recovery.
 It isn’t just sharing a house with rehabilitated roommates.
 The home provides a less structured, more independent environment than rehab, but offers more guidance than returning home to an unstructured environment.
 Sober living homes also help their residents succeed by equipping them with invaluable life skills before returning to living independently, such as:

-Gratitude Lodge can help with alcohol detox and addiction, but we don’t offer sober living.
+Gratitude Lodge can help with alcohol detox among other addictions, but we don’t offer sober living homes in southern California.
 We have partnered with local facilities that specialize in sober living homes, in which patients can reside in a safe, positive environment and continue to go to work or go to school.
 In a sober living home, you’ll attend meetings, attend 12-step meetings, and have financial independence.

 You’ll be sharing a home with those who take recovery seriously and who can accompany you in sober activities.